SAP-samples/sap-community-developer-challenge-eda-hana/README.md

 ...

-These resources may also be helpful for a broader overview of capabilities:
+These resources may also be helpful for a broader overview of capabilities of the Python machine learning client for SAP HANA:
 * Devtoerfest 2022 session ["Build your Machine Learning Scenario for your SAP HANA Cloud application from Python"](https://www.youtube.com/watch?v=CX38-95uBtc&t=138s&ab_channel=SAPDevelopers)
 * SAP TechEd 2020 session ["Translytical Data Processing with SAP HANA Cloud"](https://youtu.be/fSiVmL4S00w)